natevw/putdoc/README.md

 ## "Document folder" structure

-A design document folder is turned into an object using each file or subfolder's name as a key.
+A design document folder is turned into an object using each file or subfolder's name as a key (dropping any extension).

 The UTF-8 content of most files are used as a (string) value, and subfolders become nested objects.

 Files with the `.json` extension are parsed to support other datatypes like arrays/numbers/boolean.

-For convenience both the `.json` and `.js` extensions are dropped when used for keys in the uploaded object.

 If there is an "_attachments" subfolder, the binary files are uploaded verbatim under their original subpaths.
+The content type will be guessed based on each file's extension.

 (For an alternate explanation, see [The CouchApp Filesystem Mapping](http://couchapp.readthedocs.io/en/latest/design/filesystem-mapping.html) documentation although note that there are currently some differences, e.g. the root folder name is not used and the `_docs` subfolder is not yet supported.)